Each test run generates a report that provides statistics about the test run.

 To open a defect in ALM Octane directly from a StormRunner Load report:

-In the report, click the (More options menu) and select Open defect (ALM Octane).
+In the report, click (more options) and select Open defect in ALM Octane.

 - In the dialog box that opens, enter the following details for the defect: